When not served with tea, the English Crumpet has no regal standing and finds itself demoted to the common English Muffin.

 Bake Me a Cake

-In my home, when I was head-baker, unless the cake was ordered from the bakery, it was rather plain.
-I attempted cake decorating, but gave up after blasting the kitchen with frosting on more than one occasion.
+When I was head-baker in my kitchen, unless the cake was ordered from the bakery, it was rather plain.
+I abandoned cake decorating after blasting the kitchen with frosting on more than one occasion.

 Once I was inspired to bake petit fours after seeing some gorgeous petit fours in a magazine.
 I frosted them with poured fondant frosting, per directions.
 Then topped each one with a piped rosebud.